Looking for free things to do in Seattle? We got you (and your budget).

 The Washington Park Arboretum is open daily and free to visit year-round.
 This botanical garden on the shores of Lake Washington has 230 acres full of an incredible variety of plant species.
 Make sure to visit in the spring to see blooms such as cherry blossoms and in the fall to see some of Seattle’s most vibrant fall foliage.

 When Seattle gets toasty (rare, but it does happen!) there are many places where you can cool off with a refreshing swim for free.
 Golden Gardens in Ballard and West Seattle’s Alki Beach are popular as the two sandy beaches in Seattle.
 Just brace yourself for the year-round frigid water of Puget Sound.
-Seattleites also enjoy swimming in Lake Washington and even Green Lake.
+Seattleites also enjoy taking a dip in Lake Washington and Green Lake.

 There are endless options for hiking around the Seattle area if you don’t mind a little driving.
 See our guide to waterfall hikes near Seattle.
 Also be sure to check out the free entry days for state and national parks.